-- 1. The following conduct, while not exclusive, may provide a basis for applying this adjustment: - (a) destroying or concealing material evidence, or attempting to do so; - (b) directing or procuring another person to destroy or conceal material evidence, or attempting to do so; - (c) testifying untruthfully or suborning untruthful testimony concerning a material fact, or producing or attempting to produce an altered, forged, or counterfeit document or record during a preliminary or grand jury proceeding, trial, sentencing proceeding, or any other judicial proceeding; - (d) threatening, intimidating, or otherwise unlawfully attempting to influence a co-defendant, witness, or juror, directly or indirectly; - (e) furnishing material falsehoods to a probation officer in the course of a presentence or other investigation for the court. - 2.
-In applying this provision, suspect testimony and statements should be evaluated in a light most favorable to the defendant. - 3.
-This provision is not intended to punish a defendant for the exercise of a constitutional right.
-A defendant's denial of guilt is not a basis for application of this provision. - 4.
-Where the defendant is convicted for an offense covered by \$2J1.1 (Contempt), \$2J1.2 (Obstruction of Justice), \$2J1.3 (Perjury), \$2J1.8 (Bribery of Witness), or \$2J1.9 (Payment to Witness), this adjustment is not to be applied to the offense level for that offense except where a significant further obstruction occurred during the investigation or prosecution of the obstruction offense itself (e.g., where the defendant threatened a witness during the course of the prosecution for the obstruction offense).
+- 4. The following is a non-exhaustive list of examples of the types of conduct that, absent a separate count of conviction for such conduct, do not warrant application of this enhancement, but ordinarily can appropriately be sanctioned by the determination of the particular sentence within the otherwise applicable guideline range: - (a) providing a false name or identification document at arrest, except where such conduct actually resulted in a significant hindrance to the investigation or prosecution of the instant offense; - (b) making false statements, not under oath, to law enforcement officers, unless Application Note 3(g) above applies; - (c) providing incomplete or misleading information, not amounting to a material falsehood, in respect to a presentence investigation; - (d) avoiding or fleeing from arrest (see, however, \$3C1.2 (Reckless Endangerment During Flight)). - 5.
+"Material" evidence, fact, statement, or information, as used in this section, means evidence, fact, statement, or information that, if believed, would tend to influence or affect the issue under determination. - 6.
+Where the defendant is convicted for an offense covered by \$2J1.1 (Contempt), \$2J1.2 (Obstruction of Justice), \$2J1.3 (Perjury or Subornation of Perjury), \$2J1.5 (Failure to Appear by Material Witness), \$2J1.6 (Failure to Appear by Defendant), \$2J1.8 (Bribery of Witness), or \$2J1.9 (Payment to Witness), this adjustment is not to be applied to the offense level for that offense except where a significant further obstruction occurred during the investigation or prosecution of the obstruction offense itself (e.g., where the defendant threatened a witness during the course of the prosecution for the obstruction offense).
 Where the defendant is convicted both of the obstruction offense and the underlying offense, the count for the obstruction offense will be grouped with the count for the underlying offense under subsection (c) of \$3D1.2 (Groups of Closely-Related Counts).
-The offense level for that Group of Closely-Related Counts will be the offense level for the underlying offense increased by the 2-level adjustment specified by this section, or the offense level for the obstruction offense, whichever is greater.
+The offense level for that group of closely-related counts will be the offense level for the underlying offense increased by the 2-level adjustment specified by this section, or the offense level for the obstruction offense, whichever is greater.

 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1989 (see Appendix C, amendments 251 and 252).
+Amended effective November 1, 1989 (see Appendix C, amendments 251 and 252); November 1, 1990 (see Appendix C, amendment 347).